openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 parts of this EP for other components are adopted: specifically HyperShift/Rosa adding CCO with these token-aware changes or continuing with the current support for the pod identity webhook.

-CCO's token-aware mode will work by adding a "role-arn"-type field on operator added CredentialsRequest objects.
+CCO's token-aware mode will work by adding, for example for STS, a "role-arn"-type field on operator added CredentialsRequest objects.
 This is a new API field on the CredentialsRequest spec.
 When CCO acquires a CredentialsRequest it will create a Secret (as today mostly) with new functionality: Adding to the Secret a path to the projected ServiceAccount token (static for OCP) and a roleARN (from the new field on the CredentialsRequest).